Home icon

 sparrow

 You don’t have to go to exotic places to find interesting plants and animals to study!
 Illinois is home to a wide variety of birds that are as close as your backyard, local park, or schoolyard.
-Studying birds with preschoolers can help meet Illinois Early Learning and Development Benchmarks 2.C.ECa, 10.A.ECb, 10.B.ECa, 11.A.ECa, 12.A.ECa, 12.B.ECa, and 12.B.ECb.
+Birds are often colorful and musical, and highly appealing to children!

 Collect resources about birds.

-• Ask a librarian to help you find nonfiction books, nature magazines, CDs or videos, and Web sites about birds to share with the children.
+• Ask a librarian to help you find nonfiction books, nature magazines, videos, and online resources about birds to share with the children.

 Find out about birds together.